 When – OSU joined PMGY on an overseas group expedition for 2 weeks in May 2019.
 The group enjoyed the experience so much they have made plans to return with PMGY in the same period for 2020 with a new group of students.

 Why – OSU chose PMGY for their Ghana overseas trip as they provided a fantastic inclusive bespoke trip itinerary.
 Furthermore, because the fees were so affordable, it made the trip accessible to a range of students.
 The range of community-based settings for volunteering as well as the adventure travel made the trip very desirable and an opportunity many of OSU students did not want to miss.
-The cultural activities also arranged by PMGY added further unique experience to the trip.
+The cultural activities also arranged by PMGY added a further unique experience to the trip.
 Overall, OSU felt very assured and confident in arranging their Ghana trip with PMGY from the moment the first initial contact was made.
 These feelings only became stronger as time went on and during the trip taking place.

 How – An OSU academic leader reached out to PMGY online enquiring about overseas group trips specific for medical students in late 2018.
 Communications developed positively with a range of phone calls and emails as our PMGY group trip specialist worked with the academic lead to create a bespoke, structured itinerary that would allow students to get the most from their experience as a whole.
 PMGY provided a structured pre-departure service throughout to make the process as hassle-free as possible for OSU.
 Examples include hosting information and pre-departure sessions for students and parents, trip support packs put together, arranging flights and insurance and extensive communications provided in a timely fashion throughout the trip build up.
 OSU was well prepared for their trip to Ghana and the PMGY ground team in Ghana were well briefed and prepared for OSU’s bespoke itinerary.
 As a result, this transitioned into a smooth and unforgettable experience for OSU trip participants.

 Feedback – “From the moment we started researching overseas trips, it became clear that PMGY was the standout option.
 Their low fees and consequently how affordable they make overseas experiences for groups was something I was yet to come across with other overseas group trip providers.
 From the moment I started to discuss ideas of a group trip with Philip from the PMGY team, I felt at ease and assured.
 The trip itinerary they put together for our students was everything we wanted and more.
-It allowed for an experience like no other and the students learnt so much and gave so much back not only from the volunteering, but also from the cultural and travel opportunities.
+It allowed for an experience like no other and the students learnt so much and gave so much back not only from the volunteering but also from the cultural and travel opportunities.
 Seth and the rest of the Ghana team were amazing in providing the in-country experience.
 They could do no wrong and went the extra mile to ensure our students had the best experiences on so many occasions.
 Our 2 weeks flew by, the accommodation was more comfortable than expected and the Ghanaian food was so much tastier than expected.
 We had some unbelievable experiences spotting elephants in Mole and learning history at Cape Coast Castle.
 None of this would have been possible without the support and organisation of the PMGY team.
 All at OSU look forward to returning to Ghana in 2020!”

 VOLUNTEER PROJECT SUMMARIES

 Community Childcare – The community childcare aspect of the programme in Ghana allows participants to further their impact within the volunteer experience as they brighten up the lives of vulnerable young children whilst making a vital and important contribution to their daily lives along the way.
-The main premise of the community programme is supporting the childcare and disabled children projects that we work with.
+The main premise of the community programme is supporting the childcare and disabled children project that we work with.

 Like so many developing nations, Ghana has a large number of children who find themselves in government care.
 Not all children in childcare homes have lost their parents.
 Some arrive from abusive homes and others are taken into care as their parents cannot afford to look after them.
 The children’s home is basic, under-resourced and in need of volunteer’s assistance.
 In addition, around 5 million people in Ghana live with a disability, which is around a fifth of the population.
 Approximately 100,000 Ghanaian children aged 6-14 have a disability and more than 16,000 of these children are out of school.
 Children with disabilities are often left at home, unable to go outside the house let alone make it to school.
 Many are shunned for their disability, marginalised and forgotten.